 It's easy to think of Miguel Cabrera as the cornerstone of the Detroit Tigers, but he was a superstar well before he headed to the Motor City.
 In five seasons with the Marlins, Cabrera hit .313 with 138 homers and made the All-Star team four times.

-Then, at the Opryland during the 2007 Winter Meetings, Dave Dombrowski swung one of the biggest deals of the past decade, sending six players, including Andrew Miller and Cameron Maybin, to the Marlins for Cabrera and Dontrelle Willis.
+Then, at the Opryland during the 2007 Winter Meetings, Dave Dombrowski swung a huge deal, sending six players, including Andrew Miller and Cameron Maybin, to the Marlins for Cabrera and Dontrelle Willis.
 The rest, of course, is history.
-Cabrera developed into arguably the best hitter of his generation, and he's signed with the Tigers through the 2023 season.
+Cabrera developed into arguably the best hitter of his generation and finished out his career in Detroit.

 1990: Padres and Blue Jays pull off a blockbuster